 journal = {Med.
 Image Anal.},

-keywords = {Artificial Computational Convolutional Learning; Multiple-Instance Vision Weakly-supervised deep intelligence; learning networks; neural pathology; transformers;},
+keywords = {topic_lifescience Artificial Computational Convolutional Learning; Multiple-Instance Vision Weakly-supervised deep intelligence; learning networks; neural pathology; transformers;},

 language = {en},